 Welcome to Temple Israel!

-Since it was founded in 1854 by a small group of German immigrants as the first permanent Jewish house of worship in Tennessee, Temple Israel has grown into a vibrant and modern Reform Jewish synagogue that now serves 1,500 member families as a place to gather, to worship, to learn and to deepen Jewish identity and commitment.
+Since it was founded in 1854 by a small group of German immigrants as the first permanent Jewish house of worship in Tennessee, Temple Israel has grown into a vibrant and modern Reform Jewish synagogue that now serves 1,500 member families as a place to gather, worship, learn, and deepen Jewish identity and commitment.

 Temple Israel is fortunate to have a caring and visionary clergy and staff in partnership with an active group of lay leaders, including the clerical team led by Rabbi Micah Greenstein, who continues Temple Israel’s strong and historic commitment to the traditions of prayer, family, and Jewish identity.